 Co-ed, ages 18-59

-- Psychiatrically disabled adults who are in need of a structured and supportive setting in the community.
+- Adults with persistent mental illness who are in need of a structured and supportive setting in the community.

 - Individuals may have a secondary substance abuse diagnoses, but West Nassau does not offer substance abuse services.
 Consumers would need to secure these services at outpatient clinics or programs.